Soccer-Serie A's Mari sidelined for two months after supermarket stabbing | Sports-Games

 None of the wounded people are in life-threatening conditions.
 Monza have asked the Italian football league to postpone their match on Monday at home to Bologna as the team is "absolutely in a state of shock", chief executive Adriano Galliani said.

-"Everyone was crying, they all wanted to come here (to the hospital), we had to stop them," Galliani told reporters.
-"We've sent already our request (to postpone the match), we'll see what happens," he added.
+The game, however, will not be rescheduled, a source from the Serie A said.
 Newly-promoted Monza, owned by former Prime Minister Silvio Berlusconi, are 15th in the 20-team league.

 Berlusconi, now a member of Italy's Senate or upper house, expressed support for those wounded and sent condolences to the relatives of the victim.
 "A hug to Pablo Mari from 'my' Monza", he added on Instagram.